hpc/pavilion2/docs/tests/conditionals.rst

 .. code:: yaml

     basic_test:
+        # This basic test has two keys to resolve under only_if.
         only_if:
+            # This test will run if the user is calvin
             "{{user}}": ['calvin']
+            # This test also needs the weekday to be MWF to run.
             "{{weekday}}": ['Monday', 'Wednesday', 'Friday']
         run:
             cmds:
                 ...

-    In this example the 'only_if' directive has two keys to resolve, 'user' and 'weekday'.
-The test will run if user == calvin AND weekday == Monday, Wednesday, or Friday.

 Deferred Variables
 ^^^^^^^^^^^^^^^^^^